Political killings triple, custodial deaths double

 Besides, the deaths in custody of police and Rab have doubled between January and June this year, compared to the same period in 2023, it also said.

 At least eight individuals, including two women, died in custody.
-One of the victims, Afroza Begum, 40, died in police custody of Jashore's Abhaynagar police, hours after she was picked up from her residence on June 1.
+One of the victims, Afroza Begum, 40, died in police custody of Jashore's Abhaynagar, hours after she was picked up from her residence on June 2.

 Family members alleged that police first implicated Afroza in a false drug case and tortured her to death for money.
 Police, however, denied the allegations.